Home » Featured » Climate Warming: Knowledge not Transmitted in Romania?

 High level politics

 Thanks to the political changes Romania has undergone in the last few years, plans and projects (including the ones at the Ministry of Environment and Climate Change) were elaborated and reworked constantly, and not enough time has passed to notice a visible change in this regard.
-One thing is certain – more and more emphasis is being put on climate change, nature protection, pollution and waste management, which I consider to be the first and most important steps towards an actual proper leadership.
+One thing is certain – Romanians put more and more emphasis on climate change, climate warming in Romania, nature protection, pollution and waste management, which I consider to be the first and most important steps towards an actual proper leadership.
 The Government of Romania has developed projects in collaboration with the Ministry of Environment and Climate Change, including a national strategy on climate change, the main goal of which is to reduce greenhouse gas emissions and to appropriately adapt to the already existing climate change.
 Overall, the changes in politics I’m noticing since the beginning of 2019 are going in the right direction.
 Step by step, and with the community’s involvement, the change is possible, even in small countries, such as mine.

 Education